Tuning Neural Network Models for Better Accuracy

 - the number of hidden layers (i.e. the depth of the network)

-- the number of neurons per hidden layer (the width of the layer)
+- the number of neurons for each hidden layer (i.e. the width of the layer)

 Collectively, the size of network inputs and outputs, plus the number of hidden layers and the number of neurons on each hidden layer, determine the architecture of an NN model.

-The learning rate and batch size can also be adjusted.
+The learning rate (step size) and batch size (the number of training samples before updating) can also be adjusted.
 Although they are not part of the network architecture per se, they may affect the final accuracy of the model.
 So it is also important to find the optimal values for these hyperparameters as well.

 Basic Procedure of Neural Network Model Tuning